 For our main model run, we assumed that all metabolite and enzyme concentrations were measured, and that there was a reaction measurement for each of the network’s elementary flux modes.

-2.1.2 Training/validation split

-The split between training and validation conditions was selected to achieve a large difference in fluxes between the two categories.
-The split was determined as we are interested in showing how our model can fit to varied conditions, and conditions closer to the training set are likely to be predicted well without necessarily learning the system.
+The simulated data were split into a training and a validation dataset, in a way that achieve a large difference in fluxes between the two categories.
+This was done to evaluate if the fitted model is able to extrapolate to conditions well outside the training dataset rather than merely interpolating between the training data without necessarily learning the system.

-2.1.3 Additional dataset with missing measurements

-To gain insight into our model’s robustness to missing measurements, we also performed a model run with the same 6 experimental datasets, but with measurements of the metabolite S-Adenosyl-L-homocysteine, or “ahcys” removed.
-Since ahcys regulates three enzymes in the methionine cycle, including one enzyme which is also thermodynamically regulated, we expected the removal of these measurements to yield interesting results.

-2.1.4 Maud input specification

 We constructed inputs in Maud’s format for each of the analysed datasets, based on the scenario that the true kinetic model was known except for parameter values, which needed to be inferred from the training data and priors.
 These inputs can be found at https://github.com/biosustain/Methionine_model/tree/main/data.

+2.2 Posterior inference

 The prior distributions and corresponding true parameter values used in our case study are shown in supporting information section 3.2.
 They were chosen to reflect a plausible pre-experimental information state.
 In 7 cases, the marginal prior distribution for a parameter disagrees with the true parameter values used to generate the data; a similar situation is likely to occur in practice due to in vivo vs in vitro measurement differences.

-2.2 Findings

-2.2.1 Posterior inference

 Running standard diagnostic checks indicated that the samples we generated were from the target posterior distribution.
 The improved R statistic (Vehtari et al. 2021) for every variable of interest was within 2% of 1, indicating appropriate mixing within and between Markov chains.
 Additionally, the number of effective samples was high, indicating that we generated enough posterior samples to support inferences about the bulks of the distributions of the sampled parameters.
 Furthermore, we observed no post warm-up divergent transitions, indicating that the sampler was able to transform the log-posterior distribution, avoiding any regions with excessive curvature that might inhibit exploration via HMC.

 Posterior predictive checking indicated that our model achieved a good fit to the simulated reaction and metabolite concentration measurements, as shown by the graphs in the top row of Figure 2.

 Analysis of the posterior distributions for kinetic parameters indicated that these are highly correlated.
-The marginal posterior distributions for most kinetic parameters did not shrink significantly compared with the corresponding marginal prior distributions, even though these parameters’ joint posterior distribution contained enough information to make accurate out of sample predictions.
+The marginal posterior distributions for most kinetic parameters did not shrink significantly compared to the corresponding marginal prior distributions, even though these parameters’ joint posterior distribution contained enough information to make accurate out of sample predictions.
 In some cases, there were two-dimensional correlations such as the one shown in the bottom left of Figure 2; in this case the marginal distribution of the two parameters is roughly banana shaped.
 More commonly, however, two-dimensional pair plots were insufficient to reveal the underlying correlation structure, as seen in the bottom-right plot in figure Figure 2.
 This does not mean that the parameters were uncorrelated, but rather that the correlations involve more than two parameters.